Storyflow Logo

 Best for Markdown-First Outliner: Logseq Logseq is the open-source outliner with backlinks and markdown ownership.
 Free for self-hosting.
 The limitation: AI is plugin-based and less polished than commercial tools.

 Best for Canvas Plus AI (Different Paradigm): Storyflow Storyflow is not an outliner.
 It is a project canvas where cards, Documents, and Story blueprints (a 200+ template library of expert frameworks) live on an infinite board.
-The AI reads your full active board by default, plus up to 1 Tactic and 3 Documents you @-mention in the chat.
-For Tana users whose actual friction is the structural complexity and who want a tool that holds projects rather than personal knowledge, Storyflow is a paradigm shift.
-Plus from $7.99/month annual.
-The honest difference: no queryable typed nodes and no outliner.
-If supertag queries are the feature you cannot give up, stay on Tana or move to Capacities.
+The AI reads your full active board by default, plus up to 1 Tactic and 3 Documents you @-mention.
+For space thinkers whose real friction was Tana's structural complexity, it is a paradigm shift.
+Plus from $9.99/month annual ($12.50 monthly).
+The honest difference: no typed nodes and no outliner, so if supertag queries are the feature you cannot give up, stay on Tana or move to Capacities.

 Best AI-Native Notes: Reflect Reflect is the AI-native note-taking tool with GPT-4 class quality.
 Not outliner-paradigm but AI-deep enough for Tana users frustrated with the AI add-on cost.
 From $10/month.
 The limitation: not outliner-shaped.

-Best Free Outliner Alternative: Logseq or Anytype Logseq is free open-source outliner with backlinks.
+Best Free Outliner Alternative: Logseq or Anytype Logseq is a free open-source outliner with backlinks.
 Anytype is free open-source object-typed local-first PKM.
-Both are functional for serious work.
-The right pick depends on whether you want outliner (Logseq) or object-typed (Anytype).
+Pick outliner (Logseq) or object-typed (Anytype).

 Best for Block-Based Power Users: Workflowy Workflowy is the established lightweight outliner with infinite nesting.
 For users who valued Tana's outliner paradigm but found supertags too complex, Workflowy is the simpler alternative.
 From $4.99/month.
 The limitation: no AI and no typed structure.